decretist/ICMCL17/proceedings/ICMCL17.markdown

 conversion, were introduced only in the second recension,[^8] I hoped to use MALLET to identify other new topics added in the second recension.
-The approach was to topic model the first- and second-recension *dicta* together, then separately, which would show which topics were left when the first recension topics were subtracted.
+The approach was to topic model the first- and second-recension *dicta* together, then separately, in order to show which topics were left when the first recension topics were subtracted.
 (It would not be enough to topic model just the second-recension *dicta* because many of the topics present in the second recension *dicta* are also present in the